Slicer/Slicer/Docs/developer_guide/extensions.md

 ### Build complete Extensions Index with dashboard submission

-Continuous and nightly extension dashboards are setup on the slicer factory machine maintained by [http://www.kitware.com Kitware].
+Continuous and nightly extension dashboards are setup on the Slicer factory machine maintained by [http://www.kitware.com Kitware].
 Developers can set up similar infrastructure privately for their custom applications.

 By customizing the [extension template dashboard script](https://github.com/Slicer/Slicer/blob/master/Extensions/CMake/SlicerExtensionsDashboardScript.TEMPLATE.cmake), it is possible to easily setup dashboard client submitting to [CDash](http://slicer.cdash.org/index.php?project=SlicerPreview).
 See example dashboard scripts that are used on official Slicer build machines [here](https://github.com/Slicer/DashboardScripts).
 Note that these scripts are more complex than the template to allow code reuse between different configurations, but they are tested regularly and so guaranteed to work.